 Home \ Phoenix Aggravated Assault Lawyer

 Have you or a loved one been arrested for aggravated assault in Phoenix, AZ?
-Contact the experienced Phoenix criminal defense lawyers at the Orent Law Group for immediate legal assistance.
+Contact the experienced Phoenix criminal defense lawyers at the Orent Law Offices, PLC for immediate legal assistance.
 Your future is on the line, and our seasoned aggravated assault lawyers will do everything we can to protect it.
-Give us a call today to schedule a free consultation and learn more about how we can help.
+Give us a call today at (480) 656-7301 to schedule a free consultation and learn more about how we can help.

 Aggravated assault is a relatively common crime committed in Arizona.
 In fact, in 2017, It accounted for 8.5% of all crimes and 63% of violent crimes.
 But, while assault is a misdemeanor under state law, aggravated assault is a more serious charge.
 This crime is a felony and carries a prison sentence if you are convicted.